Overview

 Review

-U-M Maizey is trained on your custom data set alone.
+U-M Maizey responds to queries based on your custom data set alone.
 As with any AI technology, it is important to fact-check to ensure the information is accurately presented.